“The future cannot be predicted, but futures can be invented. It was man’s ability to invent that has made human society what it is.”

 Good practices for analyzing future conditions

 MSP is a future-oriented activity.
-The past and present cannot be changed—only the future based on where we want to be in 10 years, 20 years and beyond, often called a “vision”, and preferably a “spatial vision”.
+The past and present cannot be changed—only the future can, based on where we want to be in 10 years, 20 years and beyond, often called a “vision”, and preferably a “spatial vision”.
 A preferred spatial vision is usually developed through a stakeholder process.
 A early example of good practice for analysing alternative future spatial visions was the work completed from 2002-2005 by the Maritime Institute of the University of Ghent for the Belgian part of the North Sea (Maes et al. 2005).
 The Ghent team developed an approach to “spatial structural plans” (spatial plans) and applied the process to developing six alternative spatial scenarios for the Belgian part of the North Sea based on different values—a process that is still works 15 years later.
 The same approach was used to develop Plan Maritime 2030 for the marine waters and coastal zone of Abu Dhabi from 2014-16.

 The Norwegian government developers of the management plan for the Barents Sea (2002-2006) considered the future development of the region by interviewing representatives of the fishing, shipping, and oil & gas industries about their plans through 2020.
 With that information, the steering group of four ministries assembled environmental assessments in relation to the starting situation (2003) related to future impacts up to 2020.
 The results of the environmental assessments were brought together and analysed in more detail, focusing on: (i) the total impact of all human activities combined, both for the current situation and up to 2020; (ii) areas of conflicts among human activities and between human use and ecologically valuable areas; (iii) the definition of management goals required for implementation; and (iv) identification of gaps in current knowledge.
 A similar process was used in the development of management plans for the two other Norwegian marine regions, the Norwegian Sea and the North Sea.
 The government of the Netherlands used a similar process to consider the future in its development of a plan for the Dutch part of the North Sea (see above box in this Step).